writing

 Result two

-it worked, not because ChatGPT is a great ghostwriter, but because the instruction was grounded in a real process i'd actually studied. structure first, not vibes.
+it worked because the instruction was grounded in a real process i'd studied. not "write like this person." "understand why this works." imitation of structure is learning. imitation of content is plagiarism. structure first, not vibes.

-a skill is two markdown files. one that tells AI what to do: the role, the rules, the voice, the process, the constraints. one that shows it what good looks like: real examples, the shape of what you want.
+a skill is two files. one tells AI what to do: the role, the rules, the voice, the process, the constraints. one shows it what good looks like: real examples, the shape of what you want.

 A SKILL.md file